Tools

 Modern copper pans—including ours—tend to be lined with stainless steel, which makes for a more durable pan than the more traditional (but much higher-maintenance) tin-lined copper pans.

-Advantages:
+Copper Advantages:

-Considerations:
+Copper Considerations:

 The expense—and lack of induction compatibility—can be a deal breaker for some cooks when it comes to copper pans.

 • Copper pans are significantly more expensive than many other types of cookware.
+While they make a worthy investment piece, some may find the price tag prohibitively high.

-• They’re not compatible with induction cooktops.
+• Since copper is not a ferromagnetic material, copper frying pans are not compatible with induction cooktops.

 • If lined with tin, copper pans may require periodic retinning (note that our copper cookware is lined with stainless steel and does not require retinning).